Porsche 968 Club Sport (1994)

 Aston Martin V8 Volante from 1978.

 The Series 4 Oscar India model.
 Very special car which drives impeccably with a newly conditioned engine, gleaming bodywork and an interior as new.
 Full Service History and previous MOTs.
 Possibly the only Aston Martin V8 convertible in the world in Bahama Yellow.
 Please call for more info. £140,000

 Porsche 911 993 Carrera (1996)

-NOW SOLD.
 London Classica are proud to present this wonderful Porsche 911 993 Carrera 3.6L - one of the last air cooled and hand built 911’s.
 This car has been very well cared with regular and consistent servicing at the same Porsche specialist in Horsham for the past 10 years straight.
 The colour is Schwarz-metallic black (L744) with a gorgeous light grey interior to compliment.

 Peugeot 205 GTi 1.9 (1987)

 This is a well-known car and based on the VIN records of PSOOC, is the earliest right hand drive 1.9 GTi, registered on 12 January 1987, before any of the UK magazines published their road tests.
 I am the fifth owner and have owned for three years.
 Prior to my ownership, it was owned by a well-known motoring journalist for 11 years, who bought the car from a man who had owned it since April 1990.
 Prior to that it was his company car, and was possibly originally registered as a dealer demonstrator.